fboehm/applications/gsa-tagc2020-abstract-diversity/abstract-diversity.md

 success of the increasingly diverse student body in higher education.
-Topics included understanding the dimensions of diversity, practicing strategies to combat microaggressions in real time, reviewing pedagogical approaches to support inclusivity, and exploring data and research to support inclusive classroom practices.
+Topics included understanding the dimensions of diversity, practicing strategies to combat microaggressions in real time, reviewing pedagogical approaches to support inclusivity as a democratic principle, and exploring data and research to support inclusive classroom practices.
 By targeting our classes at current graduate students who plan to become professors, we aim to effect institutional change over many years.
 We conclude the presentation with lessons learned and future directions.